hashicorp/terraform-provider-google/website/docs/r/container_azure_cluster.html.markdown

 The `authorization` block supports:

+* `admin_groups` -
+  (Optional)
+  Groups of users that can perform operations as a cluster admin.
+A managed ClusterRoleBinding will be created to grant the `cluster-admin` ClusterRole to the groups.
+Up to ten admin groups can be provided.
+For more info on RBAC, see https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles

 * `admin_users` -
   (Required)
   Users that can perform operations as a cluster admin.
 A new ClusterRoleBinding will be created to grant the cluster-admin ClusterRole to the users.
 Up to ten admin users can be provided.
 For more info on RBAC, see https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles